 - If the damage is concealed damage (not visible on the outside of the packaging) it must be reported ASAP.
 Most carriers have a small time window (a few days after delivery) in which concealed damage can be reported.
 If there's no outside damage, but there's concealed damage, a carrier will likely deny the claim, stating the packaging was inadequate/faulty or that the item was broken prior to pickup.

 - If there's damage to the outside of the packaging, a receiver can either refuse the freight or sign for it with the outside damage noted per piece.
 If the freight is signed for and accepted, they should then immediately inspect the contents of the freight and report any concealed damage.

 - Photograph the whole process and note any damages on the carrier delivery receipt.

 - LTL Carriers legally have 120 days to respond with an approved or denied ruling per their rules tariff.
 This means that if they don't want to reply to emails and voicemails for three months they can legally do so.

-Filing a claim if you did purchase uShip Cargo Insurance
+Filing a case if you did purchase the uShip Protection Plan

 - Log into your uShip account and find the shipment within My Shipments.

 - Click File a Case from the options on the right side.